shishiranataraj/CogoportAssignment/README.md

 ## About the Exercise/Assignment
 This was a internship applicant assignment for Cogoport focused in the domain of frontend web development.
 The assignment is to search, book and track   a group of consignment vehicles.
 Here, from a list of trucks, we can look at the list of trucks, check it's status and get details of the same.

-This was implemented using ReactJS framework, HTML, CSS, MaterialUI, NodeJS and version control using GitHub.
+This was implemented using ReactJS framework, HTML, CSS, MaterialUI, NodeJS, version control using GitHub and hosted using Firebase Hosting.

 ## Explination about the assignment